 Cucumbers aren't always the first thing one thinks of when it comes to summer produce but I get especially excited when I see fun varieties at my co-op in July and August.
 There are rotund, pale yellow lemon cucumbers, curly striped middle eastern varieties, and thin skinned asian types.
 There are tiny adorable cucamelons that look like miniature watermelons.
 My cousin in Humboldt grows a type called dragon's egg, which are pale yellow and oblong – pretty much the best cucs I've ever tasted.
 Any cucumber variety with thin, mild skin and crispy insides will work here.

 The first step to making any quinoa salad or dish is soaking the quinoa.
 This is because Quinoa has saponins hanging out on the surface of every grain and these compounds make quinoa taste bitter and soapy if not thoroughly washed away.
 I like to place my quinoa in a very fine mesh strainer set in a bowl, and soak in cool water for 5 or 10 minutes.
 Next, rinse your quinoa until the water runs clear.
 Drain well, then steam in a covered saucepan as you would rice.
-It cooks in about 15 minutes; much faster than most whole grains!
+It cooks in about 15 minutes; much faster than most grains!

 Make a quick dressing with garlic, olive oil, lemon, and vinegar, and thinly slice radishes and cucumbers.
 Once your quinoa is cooked and cooled, toss everything together with a mess of fresh herbs.
 Top with feta, more olive oil, and enjoy!